Traditional Arts Apprenticeship 2025 - 2026

 Character Limit: 3000

-What will your schedule be for the lessons?
+What is your tentative schedule for the lessons?
 How many meetings will you have, how long will they be, how many times do you plan to meet, and where will you meet?

 Character Limit: 3000